abhiramasonny/jaithon/README.md

 **JAITHON**: *A Simple Introduction to Math and Programming*

 JAITHON is a programming language put together for the purpose of teaching children and/or adults the basics of programming.
-Its simplicity and intuitive syntax make it an ideal choice for young learners, allowing them to grasp programming concepts easily and enjoyably.
-Jaithon's syntax is so simple, that its basically like reading/writing english.
-All you need is a 1st grade education (Just know english...) to be able to enjoy my language.
-By providing a beginner-friendly environment, Jaithon removes the tech-savvy knowledge needed with 'normal'/highlevel programming languages, making it accessible to people with little or no prior programming experience.
+Its simplicity and intuitive syntax make it an ideal choice for young learners, allowing them to grasp programming concepts quickly and enjoyably.
+Jaithon's syntax is so simple, that it's basically like reading/writing English.
+All you need is a 1st-grade education (Just know English...) to be able to enjoy my language.
+By providing a beginner-friendly environment, Jaithon removes the tech-savvy knowledge needed with standerd/high-level programming languages, making it accessible to people with little or no prior programming experience.
 The intended use of my language is to help the transition to Python.
-JAITHON will help you get from complete beginner, to having a basic grasp of python syntax.
+JAITHON will help you get from a beginner to a basic grasp of Python syntax.

 **Crossing the age barrier**